Fico's Fourth Cabinet: Ukraine

 Fico met with Russian president Vladimir Putin in December 2024 in Moscow to discuss primarily the transfer of Russian gas to Slovakia.
-He become the third Western leader to do so since the war started.
+He became the third Western leader to do so since the war started.

 In 2025 February, The Slovak National Party criticised Fico for his support for United Nations General Assembly Resolution ES-11/7, suggesting that Slovakia should have opposed the resolution in line with Hungary's position.